Crescendo Awards

 Roots of American Music

-As part of our year-long refresh of Roots of American Music, we were excited to celebrate our story and service to the community at our annual Fall event, the Crescendo Awards: Celebrating the Heartbeat of American Music
+We celebrated our story and service to the community at our annual Fall 2024 event, the Crescendo Awards: Celebrating the Heartbeat of American Music at The Music Box Supper Club in The Flats.

 1148 Main Avenue, Cleveland, Ohio 44113